noah-de/minima-modified/_notes/2021-05-05-R-on-Chromebook.md

+---
-# Installing R on a chromebook
+title: Installing R on a chromebook
+layout: default
+---

 Before beginning this, you need to have enabled the Linux shell.